BuildOnViction/gitbook/faq/masternode-and-voting/voter.md

 ### **How do I Stake?**

-To stake in Viction you must participate in the Viction Masternode election, voting for Masternode Candidates using TomoMaster to deposit your tokens in a voting smart-contract.
+To stake in Viction you must participate in the Viction Masternode election, voting for Masternode Candidates using VicMaster to deposit your tokens in a voting smart-contract.

-Login to your wallet at [TomoMaster](https://master.Viction.com) and click 'Vote' on a node that you choose from the list of Masternodes displayed.
+Login to your wallet at [VicMaster](https://master.Viction.com) and click 'Vote' on a node that you choose from the list of Masternodes displayed.

 ### **How does the Viction Masternode system work?**

-Everyone can find a list of all Masternode Candidates on [TomoMaster](https://master.Viction.com/).
-All token holders can vote VIC on any candidates via TomoMaster.
+Everyone can find a list of all Masternode Candidates on [VicMaster](https://master.Viction.com/).
+All token holders can vote VIC on any candidates via VicMaster.
 To vote, token holders must deposit VIC in a smart-contract associated with the voted Candidate.

 The top-150 most-voted Candidates will be promoted to Masternode status during the next epoch and will be able to sign blocks and collect rewards.
 All the voters (stakers) who support the elected Masternodes will receive rewards, proportional to the amount of VIC voted and the efficiency of the Masternode.

 ### **How do I vote (stake)?**

 Any token holder can vote.
-Login to [TomoMaster](https://master.Viction.com/) and then click 'Vote' on a node.
+Login to [VicMaster](https://master.Viction.com/) and then click 'Vote' on a node.
 Then enter the amount of VIC to vote (minimum is 100 VIC).
 Vote by depositing (staking) tokens to a smart-contract associated with a Masternode Candidate.

-There are many ways to vote in TomoMaster:
+There are many ways to vote in VicMaster:

 * Voting from [TomoWallet](https://www.youtube.com/watch?v=EdeTsN6-hRM\&list=PLuqf1yr-JvSy0AwnxMyalxmM\_jKFOP\_Y\_).
 * Voting from [Ledger wallet](https://www.youtube.com/watch?v=wfHK03D2m7s\&list=PLuqf1yr-JvSx7XiLxXlhItFhpz\_-j1fD0)